alexander-denev/Windows-Device-Toggler/README.md

-# Windows-Device-Toggler
+# Device-Toggler

-Toggle the touchscreen HID device with this script.
+Toggle a HID/PnP device with this script.

 Run once to open to tray.

 Run while opened to tray to toggle.

-This can be utilized by running the script when clicking a button on a windows stylus.
+Example: Windows stylus button => run script => toggle touchscreen